Homemade Apple Pie

-Saigon cinnamon and freshly grated nutmeg are the keys to making this the best homemade apple pie around.
+Apple pie with nutmeg and cinnamon.
+The two keys to making this the best homemade apple pie around.

-- Flavor: This pie is loaded with apple flavor.
+• Flavor: This homemade apple pie with nutmeg is loaded with flavor.
 The complex flavors of cinnamon and a hint of nutmeg complement the apples in a deliciously warm way.
 It’s not overly sweet, although it could taste sweeter based on which apples you choose.
 (See below.)
+Apple pie with nutmeg is the only way to make apple pie.

 This apple pie recipe is loaded with over 4 pounds of apples.
 So what is the best type of apple for baking?
 You want an apple that is not overly sweet and won’t turn to mush when baking.